VERIFIED BY Taste of Home Test Kitchen

 - 1 teaspoon vanilla extract

-- For blueberry topping, combine sugar, cornstarch and orange peel in a saucepan.
+- For blueberry topping, in a large saucepan, combine sugar, cornstarch and orange zest.
 Stir in orange juice until smooth.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.
 Stir in blueberries.

 Originally published as Sponge Cake with Blueberry Topping in Country April/May 2001, p49